Carla Díaz

 Carla Díaz (born 19 July 1998) is a Spanish actress and dancer.
 She is known for her performances in Tierra de lobos, El Príncipe and Seis hermanas.

 Biography

 Diaz was born in Madrid on 19 July 1998.
 Her parents operate a dance school which sparked her interest in dance from an early age.
 In 2007, at the age of nine, Díaz began her acting career in advertising, performing in a number of TV commercials.
 She landed her first major television role as Patricia Rozas in the mystery series Punta Escarlata, released in 2011.
 She also starred as the youngest of the four Lobo sisters in Tierra de lobos (2010–2014), as the youngest of the Ben Barek siblings in El Príncipe (2014–2016) and as the youngest of the six Silva sisters in Seis hermanas (2015–2017).
 In July 2020, she joined the cast of the fourth season of the teen drama series Elite, portraying Ari.

+She also featured in Nele Mueller-Stöfen's directorial debut film Delicious, selected for premiering in the Panorama section of the 75th Berlin International Film Festival on 18 February 2025.